Cheng-Chiang

 Email: chengchiangtsai@gmail.com

 I am a faculty member of the Institute of Mathematics in Academia Sinica in Taipei, Taiwan.
-I am having a joint appointment with National Sun Yat-Sen University in Kaohsiung.
-I am a student of Benedict Gross, in fact the one with the longest name.
+I am having a joint appointment with National Taiwan University and National Sun Yat-Sen University1.
+I am a student of Benedict Gross, probably the one with the longest name.

 Selected works: